Flank Alopecia Seasonal Baldness in Bulldogs and French Bulldogs

 In contrast to bulldog allergies and bulldog pyoderma, bulldog flank alopecia is usually NOT ITCHY.

-Flank Alopecia Seasonal Baldness in Bulldogs and French Bulldogs PREVENTION
+Flank Alopecia Seasonal Baldness in Bulldogs / PREVENTION

-Bulldog flank alopecia is usually considered a harmless cosmetic skin condition and is not generally associated with a medical problem.
-Therefore, usually therapeutic action is not required
+It is considered a cosmetic skin condition and is not generally associated with a medical problem, thus Rx is not required.

 Exposure to sun and light can often reverse the condition, hair will grow back, and often the skin discoloration will also resolve

-Bulldog and French bulldog flank alopecia seasonal baldness will gradually improve with light exposure
+Bulldog and French bulldog flank alopecia seasonal baldness often improves with light exposure

-Flank Alopecia & Baldness in Bulldogs and French bulldogs MELATONIN SUPPLEMENT:
+Flank Alopecia in Bulldogs and French bulldogs MELATONIN

 If you are compelled to do something, you can try a melatonin supplement.